-Ms. Scott stated that anyone who tries to develop this property with the location of the access easement where it is will have difficulty with any use and that limits the buildable area to what is shown on the aerial.
-She dared to say anyone that comes for a commercial use would have difficulty designing something that does not require a variance.
-Chair Savage replied it is the owners doing because he agreed to the restrictions there.
-Further Ms. Scott said she understands, but to hold every applicant that tries to develop the property, fears will result of being vacant and losing revenues for the Town and a derelict property.
-She said the property has been vacant for four years and a number of companies have tried to develop it.
+Ms. Scott stated that anyone who tries to develop this property with the location of the access easement where it is will have difficulty with any use and that limits the buildable area to what is shown (on the aerial).
+She dare say anyone that comes for a commercial use would have difficulty designing something that does not require a variance.
+Chair Savage replied that is the owners doing because he agreed to the restrictions there.
+Further Ms. Scott said she understands but to hold every applicant that tries to develop the property, she fears it will result in its being vacant with the loss of tax revenue for the Town and become a derelict property.
+She noted that the property has been vacant for four years and a number of companies have tried to develop it.

-Ms. Scott gave explanation of condition F(f).
-As a land use attorney and has worked with county attorneys and has seen a number of variances where the size and configuration of a lot drives the need for a variance.
-Even if the land is completely vacant.
-She responded to F(c) that a lot of her comments are similar to that of F(f) where there is an access easement that cuts down the edge of the property and limits a rather small lot and it limits the buildable capacity on the lot.
-She believes this makes the property unique and is evidenced by the fact that the Town has not been able to find anyone in three-and-a-half years to construct something on the parcel and it prohibits utilization of the property for commercial use.
-She believes the standard has been met and quoted some uses in the Town's Comprehensive Plan.
-Chair Savage responded that the restrictions are what landowner has placed on the property.
+Ms. Scott gave explanation of condition F(f) and pointed out that when someone comes in for a variance request that has to do with a building that is on a property or some infrastructure that drives the need for a variance that may be historically what has happened in the Town of James Island due to the urban nature of the property that lies within its corporate limits, however, as a land use attorney and she's worked with county attorneys prior to that and has seen a number of variances where the size and configuration of a lot drives the need for a variance, even if it is completely vacant.
+In response to F(c) she said a lot of her comments are similar to that of F(f) where there is an access easement that cuts down the edge of the property and limits a rather small lot and it limits the buildable capacity on the lot.
+She believes this makes the property unique and is evidenced by the fact that you have not been able to find anyone in three-and-a-half years to construct something on the parcel.
+It prohibits utilization of the property for commercial use.
+She believes the standard has been met and spoke of some uses in the Town's Comprehensive Plan.
+Chair Savage responded stating that all of the conditions Ms. Scott mentioned are restrictions that the landowner has placed on the property.
 Ms. Scott stated that she represents the applicant that has to live with the legal design of the property.